 The Neighbors: Occupations

-executive, management, and professional occupations, with 21.9% of the residents employed.
+manufacturing and laborer occupations, with 31.3% of the residents employed.

 The Neighbors: Ethnicity / Ancestry

 Culture is shared learned behavior.
 We learn it from our parents, their parents,